mdn/content/files/en-us/web/api/dedicatedworkerglobalscope/postmessage/index.md

 The data may be any value or JavaScript object handled by the [structured clone](/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm) algorithm, which includes cyclical references.

 The method also accepts an optional array of {{Glossary("Transferable objects")}} to _transfer_ to the main thread;
-Unlike the data parameter transferred objects are no longer available in the worker thread.
+Unlike the data parameter transferred objects are no longer usable in the worker thread.
 (Where possible, objects are transferred using a high performance zero-copy operation).

 The main scope that spawned the worker can send back information to the thread that spawned it using the {{domxref("Worker.postMessage")}} method.